aws-samples/aws-service-catalog-tools-workshop/workshop/content/40-reinvent2019/150-task-2/300-create-the-product.md

 ## What are we going to do?

-We previously provisioned a detective control to ensure AWS RDS Instances have encryption enabled.
-Using this framework we can create compliant products for our users to provision resources.
-We are going to create a product that allows our users to provision an AWS RDS Instance that meets the Data Governance teams guidelines.
+We previously provisioned a detective control to look for AWS RDS Instances that have don't have encryption enabled.
+We can do better, and create an AWS Service Catalog product that meets the encryption requirement by default using service catalog tools.
+When users create a new RDS instance using this product, encryption at rest is enabled by default an no further configuration is required.

 We are going to perform the following steps:

 - define a product with a version and a portfolio